georgicodes/snap-app/README.md

 Snap App
 =================

+## Heroku
+This game has been deployed to heroku, please visit: http://agile-reaches-2810.herokuapp.com/ to play

+The file containing the game logic is in scripts/controllers.js

+## Run with Node
+You can run this app with node by performing the following npm install node server

 ## Game Engine Assumptions
 - Data source has correct input of 52 card deck
 - If the next card is played before a snap is made, that snap is lost to both players